-Ateev Mehrotra, MD, MPH, is a professor of health care policy and medicine at Harvard Medical School and a hospitalist at Beth Israel Deaconess Medical Center.
+Ateev Mehrotra, MD, MPH, is a professor of health care policy at Harvard Medical School and a hospitalist at Beth Israel Deaconess Medical Center.

 Much of Dr. Mehrotra’s research is focused on delivery innovations such as retail clinics, e-visits, and telemedicine, including their impact on quality, costs, and access to health care.
 He is also interested in the role of consumerism and whether price transparency and public reporting of quality can impact patient decision making.
 Related work has focused on the impact of new payment models and quality measurement, including how natural language processing can be used to analyze the data in electronic health records.

 Dr. Mehrotra received his BS from the Massachusetts Institute of Technology, his MD from the University of California, San Francisco, and his residency in internal medicine and pediatrics at the Massachusetts General Hospital and Children’s Hospital of Boston.
 His clinical work has been both as a primary care physician and as an adult and pediatric hospitalist.
 He also has received formal research training with a Master of Public Health from the University of California, Berkeley and a Master of Science in Epidemiology from the Harvard School of Public Health.
 In 2013, he received the Alice S. Hersh New Investigator Award from AcademyHealth for health services researchers early in their careers who show exceptional promise.